-This design means changing a unit is substantially more work compared to removing glazing beads.
-We know from experience, damaged and lost beads and discontinued systems are an issue on older beaded windows.
+This design means changing a unit means substantially more work compared with removing glazing beads.
+We know from experience, damaged and lost beads and discontinued systems remain an issue on older beaded windows.
 Does this matter right now?
 Probably not.

 Is a window without a bead more secure?

-Of course, the system is tested to the latest security standards and has Secured by Design.
+Of course, the system comes with full security testing such as Secured by Design.
 The lack of any bead makes for a very secure product indeed.
 Sheerline call window beads “an area of weakness in traditional window design”.
 The truth is, for many years now, any weaknesses in window beads systems companies have designed out.
 Aluminium, PVCu and timber window beads are just fine!
 They’re easier to work with, easier to clip in and not a weakness.

 It’s inevitable and obvious that Sheerline installers will sing the praises to the homeowner of how secure a window without a bead is.
 We can picture the scenario in a showroom of a salesman next to this new bead-less window compared to the one beside it with beads.
 No doubt some will even use an unglazed sample to demonstrate just how worryingly easy it is to remove beads.
 The homeowner will invariably buy into something they can see and understand.
 They’ll love the security message around it and see a clear perceived benefit to Sheerline.
 And that’s great.

 Once more we need to provide balance.
-Let’s remind homeowners that beaded aluminium windows, internally or externally positioned, from most systems, are also Secured by Design, PAS24:2016 etc. These windows have undergone and passed the same tests as Sheerline.
+Let’s remind homeowners that beaded aluminium windows, from most systems, are also Secured by Design, PAS24:2016 etc. These windows have undergone and passed the same tests as Sheerline.
 They have the same badges.
 Beaded windows remain just as secure and have been for many years already.
 Of course, there are different classes of security.

 The security claims are genuine.
-Sheerline tell us that the two test houses they used couldn’t break the window, stopping before the rigs were damaged.
+Sheerline tell us that two test houses couldn’t break the window, stopping before the damage to the rigs.
 Hinge protectors, bead-less design and the corner construction do make this the most secure slim aluminium window in its class.
 And unlike other designs, their lock doesn’t encroach into the bead pocket also a factor in giving extra security.